csmerchant/latencyranger/README.md

 # LatencyRanger ![latencyranger logo](boots.png)
 A way to reduce lag and latency while gaming on far away servers.

+# PLEASE NOTE
+You may have to edit the script's source in order to customize it to your criteria

 # How does it work?
 Latency ranger first connects to a high speed proxy that is located near you.